 What can we learn about business from America?

-Introducing our monthly panel, which looks in depth at current business trends and topics.
-Columnist Stuart Crainer kicks things off by examining why the brightest thinking still comes from the USA
+Columnist Stuart Crainer delve into why some of the brightest thinking still comes from the USA

 Fred Taylor must have been a difficult man to live with.
 He was a restless tinkerer, a solver of problems.
 Back in the early years of the last century, he patented an ‘apparatus for moving growing trees and the like’.
 He also developed a revolutionary power hammer that was used by steel companies.
 After winning the doubles at the US tennis championships, he designed his own tennis racket and a new tennis net.
 He came up with a Y-shaped golf putter, developed a new irrigation system for putting greens and much, much more.
 On his business card it said, ‘Consultant to management’.